hasura/graphql-engine/graphql/manual/deployment/docker/index.rst

 Run Hasura GraphQL Engine using Docker
 ======================================

-This guide assumes that you already have Postgres running and helps you set up Hasura GraphQL engine using Docker that talks to your Postgres database.
+This guide assumes that you already have Postgres running and helps you set up the Hasura GraphQL engine using Docker and connect it to your Postgres database.

 **Prerequisites**: